aws-samples/inspector2-enablement-with-cli/README.md

 ## 3. Usage
 The script runs locally using AWS CLI and works also on CloudShell.
-Maybe the easiest way to run it, by uploading the scriptsfor the customer.
 If you have designated an account different than the Management Organization Account as "Delegated Administrator" for Amazon Inspector2, you will need to :
 1. run the script in the Management Organization Account : As per the security principle, only this account can designate another account as admin
 2. run the script (the same one) in the Delegated Administrator account to manage Amazon Inspector2 : enable/disable, configure auto-enable, associate/disassociate members...

-If you have designated the Management Organization account as the Delegated Admininistrator for Amazon Inspector2, then run all the steps of the script in only that account.
+If you have designated the Management Organization account as the Delegated Admininistrator for Amazon Inspector2, then run all the steps solely in that account.

 ### 3.1. script parameters
 1. If you run the script with no parameters you will see the list of options.